I am dreading this visit to the Cellular jail in Andamans.

 The least we can do for these brave souls is to respect their sacrifices by not behaving like morons at the place where they laid down their lives for US.

 As we start touring the grounds, the first place is the gallows.
 Extremely upsetting to see that it was right next to the dining room, where the freedom fighters could hear the last cries of the one at the gallows.

 Oil grinding was the most difficult task allotted to the political prisoners of the Cellular jail.
-This also caused death of some and insanity of many.
+This also caused the death of some and the insanity of many.

 The daily quota was to produce 30 pounds of coconut oil and ten pounds of mustard oil, which even animals couldn’t do.
-And if they failed to do it, they would be flogged and punished with unhygienic diet, leg irons and chains, neck chains and solitary confinement.
-Right in the centre was a board where the British jailors would tie the fighter with chains and flog him if he did not complete these extremely unreasonable tasks.
+And if they failed to do it, they would be flogged and punished with an unhygienic diet, leg irons and chains, neck chains, and solitary confinement.
+Right in the center was a board where the British jailors would tie the fighter with chains and flog him if he did not complete these extremely unreasonable tasks.

 Water wasn’t provided.
 If the prisoners felt thirsty and asked for water, they would be abused and beaten mercilessly.

 I try to fight back my tears while passing the dummy oil grinding arena, trying to picturize the barbarism of the British jailors.

 It is now time to enter the building housing the cells.